Select your platform to login.

 2. Retention

-Properly setting up the room beforehand can contribute positively to the retention rate of the information consumed by your attendees.
+Proper training room setup before the session starts can contribute positively to the retention rate of the information consumed by your attendees.
 If retention is one of your main goals (or if your subject matter is particularly dry or complicated), ensure that your presentation is catering to learners of all types — whether it be visual, audio, or kinesthetic.
-You’re bound to have a handful that respond well to each in the bunch.
+You’re bound to have a handful of learners that respond well to each in the bunch.

 Presenting ideas with a combination of the above in each key learning area will be crucial.
 Use interactive tools that combine video with sound and then demonstrate actions.